SimpleTimeTracking/StandaloneClient/README.md

 Also see https://github.com/Bytekeeper/STT/wiki/Intro for other options for launching.

-When starting work on a task, just enter a comment about what you are working on in the text field.
+When starting work on a task, just enter a activity about what you are working on in the text field.
 Comments can span multiple lines.
 Then either press CTRL+ENTER or click on "Done".
 The window closes and the task is stored with the current time as start.

 ## CLI